 Railway Tracks and Structural Components

-In the world of infrastructure, high-carbon steel has played a vital role in the construction of railway tracks.
+High-carbon steel has played a vital role in the construction of railway tracks.
 The hardness and strength of this material can make sure that the tracks can withstand the immense forces exerted by moving trains over extended periods.

 It is also commonly found that high-carbon steel is used in the fabrication of structural components for buildings and bridges, providing the necessary strength to support heavy loads. and ensure the integrity of the structure.